claytonketner/website/README.md

 The code for my website.
+It's on shared hosting, which is kind of a pain.

 Notes
 ------------